AI-Making-Movies/from-idea-to-first-scene/README.md

 Those are points of origin, not authority.

 Discussion here is not led, moderated in real-time, or directed toward outcomes.
-The intent is to document thinking, experiments, and limitations as they arise.
+The intent is to document thinking, experiments, and limitations as they arise and evolve in a fast changing scene.

 ---